advanced-security/teams-secret-scanning-notifier-azure-function/CONTRIBUTING.md

 ## Developing

-Please test your changes before submitting a PR.
+Please:

+* sign commits
+* format code with Prettier
+* lint code with ESLint, using the GitHub ESLint plugin
+* add tests, and test the code with `npm test`

 ## Submitting changes

 Please fork the repository, and raise a Pull Request (PR) for review.
-Please sign commits.

 Remember to update the [README](README.md) and [CHANGELOG](CHANGELOG.md).